+A substantial portion of our revenue is based on fees earned in the value of assets under management or administration.
 Changes in market and economic conditions could lower the value of assets on which we earn revenues and could decrease the demand for our investment solutions and services.

 Asset-based fees make up a significant portion of our revenues.
-Asset-based fees represented 60%, 61% and 79% of our total revenues for the years ended December 31, 2017, 2016 and 2015, respectively.
+Asset-based fees represented 59%, 60% and 61% of our total revenues for the years ended December 31, 2018, 2017 and 2016, respectively.
 We expect that asset-based fees will continue to represent a significant percentage of our total revenues in the future.
-Significant fluctuations in securities prices may materially affect the value of the assets managed by our clients and may also influence financial advisor and investor decisions regarding whether to invest in, or maintain an investment in, a mutual fund or other investment solution.
+Significant fluctuations in securities prices may materially affect the value of the assets managed by our clients and may also influence financial advisor and investor decisions regarding whether to invest in, or maintain an investment in, a particular investment or strategy.
 If such market fluctuation led to less investment in the securities markets, our revenues and earnings derived from asset-based fees could be materially adversely affected.
+Our asset-based fees are generally calculated quarterly using the value of assets at the end of each calendar quarter.
+Our methodology may result in lower fees if the financial markets are down when fees are calculated, even if the market had performed well earlier in the quarter.

 We provide our investment solutions and services to the financial services industry.
 The financial markets, and in turn the financial services industry, are affected by many factors, such as U.S. and foreign economic conditions and general trends in business and finance that are beyond our control.
-In the event that the U.S. or international financial markets suffer a severe or prolonged downturn, investors may choose to withdraw assets from financial advisors, which we refer to as "redemptions", and transfer them to investments that are perceived to be more secure, such as bank deposits and Treasury securities.
+In the event that the U.S. or international financial markets suffer a severe or prolonged downturn, investors may choose to withdraw assets from financial advisors, which we refer to as "redemptions", and transfer them to investments that are perceived to be more secure, such as bank deposits and Treasury securities, and on which we might not earn fees.
 For example, in late 2007 and through the first quarter of 2009, the financial markets experienced a broad and prolonged downturn, our redemption rates were higher than our historical average, and our results of operations, financial condition and business were materially adversely affected.
 Any prolonged downturn in financial markets or increased levels of asset withdrawals could have a material adverse effect on our results of operations, financial condition or business.
+Historically, redemption rates have typically increased during periods where there has been a significant downturn in financial markets.
+Any potential decline in assets on which we earn fees would not necessarily be proportional to, and in total, could be greater than the overall market decline.